Around the inauguration

 Alyah Beth, Zionism, France and the French (1944-1948)

-In the presence of Tsilla Hershco, researcher associated with the university Bar Ilan, Isra l, Catherine Nicault, professor at the university of Poitiers, Alan Swarc, historian.
-Anim e by Anne Grynberg, professor of universit s.
+In the name of Tsilla Hershco, associate researcher at the university, Bar Ilan, Isra l, Catherine Nicault, professor at the university of Poitiers, Alan Swarc, historian.
+Anim e by Anne Grynberg, professor of universities s.